Kumarmehta019/Museum-Mapper/README.md

 <img width="1000" alt="Footer" src="https://user-images.githubusercontent.com/88886169/147881360-bc7b9ac7-6f8c-4923-8452-e33f059fe32f.png">

 ### _**Carousel:**_
 In order to create the carousel component I had to research different libraries/dependencies that would help me create a carousel to display various images for each museum.
 The carousel component would then slot into the museum show component.
 I had to read through the documentation for Swiperjs and then implement the instructions for allowing the carousel to work.
 I also had to install the Swiperjs library to React.
-I wanted the carousel to slide through the museum pictures automatically so that the user could spent their time reading the decription whilst the images changed.
+I wanted the carousel to slide through the museum pictures automatically so that the user could spend their time reading the description whilst the images changed.

 ```js